Pret A Manger to open in Tesco stores in post-pandemic shift

 Pret employs about 5,000, having shed about 3,200 jobs over the last year as a result of the coronavirus crisis.

-Other changes to Pret's business over the last year include a subscription service for drinks, selling ground coffee and beans online through Amazon (AMZN.O), delivery partnerships with Deliveroo (ROO.L), Just Eat (TKWY.AS) and Uber Eats (UBER.N), and shops in Moto service stations.
+Other changes to Pret’s business over the last year include a subscription service for drinks, selling ground coffee and beans online through Amazon, delivery partnerships with Deliveroo, Just Eat and Uber Eats, and shops in Moto service stations.

 Our Standards: The Thomson Reuters Trust Principles.